Insurance for Texans with Disabilities

 - Pays the Medicare Part A coinsurance plus coverage for 365 additional days after Medicare benefits end.

-- Hospice: Pays the coinsurance for out-patient drugs and inpatient respite care.
-Plans K and L cover this cost at a different rate.
+Hospice: Pays the copayment for outpatient drugs and the coinsurance for inpatient respite care.
+Plans K and L pay this cost at a different rate.
 You must meet Medicare’s requirements, including a doctor’s certification of terminal illness.

-People under age 65 who receive Medicare due to disabilities may buy a Medicare supplement policy during the six-month open enrollment period beginning the day they enroll in Medicare Part B. You may have a guaranteed issue right to buy a Medicare supplement policy outside of your open enrollment period if you lose certain types of health coverage.
+People under age 65 who receive Medicare because of a disability may buy a Medicare supplement policy during the six-month open enrollment period beginning the day they enroll in Medicare Part B. You may have a guaranteed issue right to buy a Medicare supplement policy outside of your open enrollment period if you lose certain types of health coverage.

-The wait time before a Medicare supplement policy will cover preexisting conditions may not be longer than six months, but will be shorter if you have creditable coverage.
+The wait time before a Medicare supplement policy will cover preexisting conditions may not be longer than six months, but may be shorter if you’ve had prior coverage.

 For more information about Medicare supplement insurance, read TDI’s Medicare Supplement Handbook and Rate Guide.